 The GST had main impacts on the functioning of the businesses and their Working capital for their day-to-day operations in the fields of regular trade, regular inventorial and other expenses, and other recurring expenses for services.

 As per the tax system before, many businesses were bound to create their warehouses in different states in order to eradicate extra taxes.
-Each state has a separate law and tax system which had to be complied by the businesses.
+Each state has a separate law and tax system which had to be complied with by the businesses.
 This incurred the businesses to increase their total costs which ultimately affected the working capital of the businesses.
-With GST’s implementation, the inter-state movement of goods have become a lot more easier as the companies do not need to pay their entry taxes.
+With GST’s implementation, the inter-state movement of goods has become a lot easier as the companies do not need to pay their entry taxes.
 This would reduce the total costs of the companies as they would not require to establish warehouses in different states.
-This in turn would reduce the regular operating costs or the working capital which would benefit the companies to save money on their daily operations.
+This, in turn, would reduce the regular operating costs or the working capital which would benefit the companies to save money on their daily operations.

-Even though GST has brought a simpler and a beneficial pathway for the companies, it is not the same for every case.
-When it comes to services, it is 18% which will be charged in comparison of 15% which was charged before for the same.
+Even though GST has brought a simpler and beneficial pathway for the companies, it is not the same for every case.
+When it comes to services, it is 18% which will be charged in comparison to 15% which was charged before for the same.

-The Service based businesses has to think wisely to adjust with this 3% increase in the tax rate to accommodate with effective and profitable working capital.
+The Service-based businesses have to think wisely to adjust with this 3% increase in the tax rate to accommodate effective and profitable working capital.
 The services are therefore divided into 5 sub-parts with different rates for each tax slab from 5% – 28%.
-This has had a major impact on the working capital of the businesses as with a rapid growth in services sector, the companies have to manage their working capital and have to comply with the existing rate of GST in order to survive.
+This has had a major impact on the working capital of the businesses as with rapid growth in the services sector, the companies have to manage their working capital and have to comply with the existing rate of GST in order to survive.

 The above three areas discussed were the three major sectors where the businesses have to think wisely and accommodate their working capital to end with higher revenues and greater benefits.

 To know more about GST software visit Tallystack

 Please feel free to check out our other Tally blogs: